 For developers, the addition of MySpace to OpenSocial is a major step, opening their applications to that social networking site’s massive base of users.

-Google confirmed the existence of the OpenSocial program, which is widely seen as not only Google’s strongest move in social networking to date, but also as a response to the rising popularity—and threat—of Facebook.
+Earlier this week, Google confirmed the existence of the OpenSocial program, which is widely seen as not only Google’s strongest move in social networking to date, but also as a response to the rising popularity—and threat—of Facebook.

 Although Facebook is the second-most popular social networking site in the world, it is growing faster than MySpace, thanks in large part to the fact that Facebook opened its platform to external developers in May, something MySpace is now only about to do.